Plastic Chair Making Machine – Complete Guide for Manufacturers

 - Clamping Unit: Holds the mold closed with adequate pressure during the injection and cooling.

-- PCL Control: Operates all process variables, including temperature, pressure, injection time, and holding pressure.
+- Control System (PCL): Operates all process variables, including temperature, pressure, injection time, and holding pressure.

 A typical plastic chair mold demands a high clamping force to prevent flash, given the large surface area of the part.